Texthead1/Skylander-IDs/README.md

 Mystery Chest (Gold)                   | 235         | 20483
 Mystery Chest (Cursed Tiki Temple)     | 235         | 20503
 Mystery Chest (Lost Imaginite Mines)   | 235         | 20505

+\* Seemingly all Ultimate Kaos Traps appear to have been given a defective Variant ID, where an unused flag applied.
+I've decided to include the original ID found on the figures, as well as what *should* be the fixed version.
 ### Toys For Bob Expansions
 Skylander                       | CharacterID | VariantID
 --------------------------------|-------------|----------